BurdetteLamar/RubyTest/examples/rest_api/tester_tour/md_files/Test.md

 Notes:

-- The test class derives from the base test class.
+- The test class derives from a base test class.
 - The test method-name begins with `test`, which tells the test framework that it can be executed at test-time.
 - Method `prelude`, inherited from the base class, yields:
   - A domain-specific REST API client.